-The art of conversation is a necessary skill in life.
+The art of conversation is an essential skill in life.

 - Lead with a compliment: Compliments are the best possible way to begin a conversation.
 Not only do they provide a perfect opening line and a possible door for discussion, but they also make the person feel good about themselves.
-Starting the conversation off on a positive note is crucial to keep the conversation going.
+Starting the conversation with a positive note is important to keep the conversation going.

 - Embrace small talk: Small talk is taboo to some people, and while it’s not the most satisfying type of conversation, it’s both functional and necessary.
 It leads the way to deeper conversation, much in the way that a car must gradually accelerate to a certain speed rather than hitting top-gear instantaneously.
-These are all shared experiences that anyone can relate to, so they can work for any individual.
+These are all experiences that anyone can relate to, and can work for any person.

 - Ask lots of questions: If you want to move from small talk to real conversation, you’ve got to look for any prospect that leads you to change the topic.
 Don’t try to abruptly change and talk about something deep or substantial; instead, patiently wait for the opportunity to present itself.
-Pay attention as much as you can to the conversation and use them to move it forward.
+Pay as much attention possible to the conversation and use them to move it forward.
 Try to be as specific and inquisitive as possible.